megancarey/python-berkeley/pages/pythonresources.md

 * content
 {:toc}

+## General Programming Resources
+Want to learn more about programming in general?
+Check out this [history of computer programming](https://www.certstaff.com/trainingcatalog/computer-programming-history.html)!
+(Thanks Nicole!)

 ## Python Resources
 If you're new to Python, we recommend that you [start here!](/learn)

 ## Where to ask questions
 The best place online is probably [Stack Overflow](http://stackoverflow.com).
 If you do a Google search, you might find a similar question already asked (and answered!) on Stack Overflow.
 The site is picky about new questions; please read [Stack Overflow's tour](http://stackoverflow.com/tour) or this in-depth [essay on asking good questions by Eric Raymond](http://catb.org/~esr/faqs/smart-questions.html).